KallistiOS/KallistiOS/utils/dc-chain/README.md

 Speaking about the best versions to use for the **Sega Dreamcast** development, they are already declared in the `Makefile`.
 This is particulary true for `gcc`: the best version to use at this time is the `4.7.3`.
-We know that today this version is pretty old but greater versions has serious drawbacks so it's better to stick with that version.
+We know that today this version is pretty old but [greater versions have serious issues](http://dcemulation.org/phpBB/viewtopic.php?f=29&t=102800) so it's better to stick with that version.

 Plus, `gcc`'s bugtracker has a lot of bugs marked as [6/7/8/9 Regression] for the `sh-elf` target which have not been resolved.
 Newer isn't always better, especially with `gcc` targets that aren't high-priority.

 ## Advanced options ##